-- The PHA must provide the tenant with written notice of the proposed termination and an opportunity to request a hearing. - If the hearing is timely requested (i.e. appeal is pending), the PHA must continue making subsidy for the current unit (but can deny the person the ability to lease up in a new unit) 24 CFR 982.555 (a)(2) - At the hearing, the tenant can show the PHA extenuating circumstances, mitigation, RA, VAWA defenses & also offer to remove the offender from the household
+- The PHA must provide the tenant with written notice of the proposed termination and an opportunity to request a hearing. - If the hearing is timely requested (i.e. appeal is pending), the PHA must continue making subsidy for the current unit until there is decision on appeal (but can deny the person the ability to lease up in a new unit) 24 CFR 982.555 (a)(2) - At the hearing, the tenant can show the PHA extenuating circumstances, mitigation, RA, VAWA defenses & also offer to remove the offender from the household